 Asked for his opinion of Canada’s position on the war, which is perceived to have shifted from full support to support with regret for international law not being followed, Salehpour told The Suburban that local Persians would like Canada to “expel all the agents and spies that are connected in whichever way to the Islamic Republic and to the Islamic Revolutionary Guard Corps, because, unfortunately, Canada has been their safe haven for years and years.

 “We would [also] like to ask Canada to recognize the position of government in exile under the leadership of our sole leader, Prince Reza Pahlavi.
-And secondly, to expel all diplomats, agents — whoever is connected to the IRGC from Canada.”
+And secondly, to expel all diplomats, agents — whoever is connected to the IRGC from Canada.” n